Dassault Systèmes’ 3DEXPERIENCE Systems Traceability tool helps link heterogeneous systems together

 In our example, we can see how the reference requirement for Body Weight is in the CAD Model of the Landing Gear thus driving design constraints.
 The requirement is linked to the Sub requirement Weight in the Logical Model of CATIA Magic that was driven by the Conceptual Model.
 Thus, we can visually see the digital thread and analyze the impact to upstream and downstream systems if this requirement was to change.

 We can export this information into a coverage table and download it as a spreadsheet for reference.
 The Coverage table below displays the connect from CATIA Magic to 3DEXPERIENCE Requirements and onto the CAD Model.
 This captures the thread from the conceptual MBSE model to a the Detailed level requirements and finally the detailed design.

 The Analyst can also use the Matrix view to quickly check if links exist between systems or can create a link if none exist.

 Revisions and Reviews

 Systems are ever changing, and Systems Analysts can create a baseline of the entire scope with revisions.
-Say we have received new requirements from our stakeholder that has been saved to the 3DEXPERIENCE platform.
+Say our stakeholder saves new requirements to the 3DEXPERIENCE platform.
 We can create a new revision of our scope and update the Stakeholder Requirement to the new Revision.
-Scope links can automatically be rerouted to point to the new revision.
+We can reroute scope links automatically to point to the new revision.

-Responses to these reviews are also captured, providing a detailed history of the feedback cycle.
+Captures of responses to these reviews provide the history of the feedback cycle.

 If you have any questions or would like to learn more about , please contact us at (954) 442-5400 or submit an online inquiry.